 Boiled chunks of baby yellow potatoes and chopped celery and onion in a mixing bowl next to a small bowl of chopped hard boiled eggs, a prep bowl of chives, and a bowl of sour cream dressing - all ready to be combined.

-More Hearty Side Salad Recipes
+More Savory Side Salad Recipes

 Don't Lose This Recipe!